Curran, Illinois

 Curran is a village in Curran Township, Sangamon County, Illinois, United States.
-It was incorporated in 2005 and had an estimated population of 212 in 2010.
+It was incorporated in 2005.
+As of the 2020 census, Curran had a population of 213.

 Curran is located a few miles west of Springfield and is part of the Springfield Metropolitan Statistical Area.

 Geography

 According to the 2010 census, Curran has a total area of 2.07 sqmi, all land.

 Government

 Curran is governed by a typical village administration consisting of a Village President and six Trustees.
 The first village-wide election took place in April 2007.
 Brian Markley is the current Village President.

 The Village Clerk and Treasurer are appointed.